» For Parents

 - Conduct a simple experiment with your kids to determine what household objects will float or sink in water.
 Or hold a test to see whether hot or cold water will freeze faster, checking the water at set intervals.

 - If you have some empty bottles on hand, ask your child to add different amounts of water to them.
 Blow on the rims of the bottles to see what sound they make.
-Ask kids to arrange the bottles from the lowest to the highest pitch.
+Ask kids to arrange the bottles from lowest to highest pitch.

 - Cook with your kids and explain the different ingredients.